Satoshi Nakamoto: Characteristics and identity

-Nakamoto has never revealed personal information when discussing technical matters, though has at times provided commentary on banking and fractional-reserve banking.
-On his P2P Foundation profile as of 2012, Nakamoto claimed to be a 37-year-old male who lived in Japan; however, some speculated he was unlikely to be Japanese due to his native-level use of English.
+Nakamoto has never revealed personal information when discussing technical matters, but has at times commented on banking and fractional-reserve banking.
+Some speculated he was unlikely to be Japanese due to his native-level use of English.

+On his P2P Foundation profile as of 2012, Nakamoto claimed to be a 37-year-old man who lived in Japan; he cited his date of birth as 5 April 1975.
+Some theorize that the date referenced the signing of Executive Order 6102, which prohibited the ownership of gold coins in the United States, and 1975 as the year it was repealed.
+Author Dominic Frisby categorized the date as an "obscure but brilliant reference" and as "extremely political".

-Some have considered that Nakamoto might be a team of people: Dan Kaminsky, a security researcher who read the bitcoin code, said that Nakamoto could either be a "team of people" or a "genius"; Laszlo Hanyecz, a developer who had emailed Nakamoto, had the feeling the code was too well designed for one person; Gavin Andresen has said of Nakamoto's code: "He was a brilliant coder, but it was quirky."
+Some have considered that Nakamoto might be a team of people.
+Dan Kaminsky, a security researcher who read bitcoin's code, said that Nakamoto was either a "team of people" or a "genius"; Laszlo Hanyecz, a developer who had emailed Nakamoto, had the feeling the code was too well-designed for one person; Andresen has said of Nakamoto's code: "He was a brilliant coder, but it was quirky."

-The use of British English in both source code comments and forum postings, such as the expression "bloody hard", terms such as "flat" and "maths", and the spellings "grey" and "colour", led to speculation that Nakamoto, or at least one individual in a consortium claiming to be him, was of Commonwealth origin.
-The reference to London's Times newspaper in the first bitcoin block mined by Nakamoto suggested to some a particular interest in the British government.
+The use of British English in both source code comments and forum postings, such as the expression "bloody hard", terms such as "flat" and "maths", and the spellings "grey" and "colour", led to speculation that Nakamoto, or at least one person in a consortium claiming to be him, was of Commonwealth origin.
+The reference to London's Times newspaper in the first bitcoin block suggested to some a particular interest in the British government.

-Stefan Thomas, a Swiss software engineer and active community member, graphed the timestamps for each of Nakamoto's bitcoin forum posts (more than 500); the chart showed a steep decline to almost no posts between the hours of 5 a.m. and 11 a.m.
-Greenwich Mean Time.
+Stefan Thomas, a Swiss software engineer and active community member, graphed the timestamps of each of Nakamoto's bitcoin forum posts (more than 500); the chart showed a steep decline to almost none between 5 a.m. and 11 a.m.
+Greenwich Mean Time (midnight to 6 a.m.
+Eastern Standard Time).
 This was between 2 p.m. and 8 p.m.
-Japan Standard Time, suggesting an unusual sleep pattern for someone supposedly living in Japan.
-As this pattern held true even on Saturdays and Sundays, it suggested that Nakamoto consistently was asleep at this time.
+Japan Standard Time, suggesting an unusual sleep pattern for someone living in Japan.
+As this pattern held even on Saturdays and Sundays, it suggested that Nakamoto was consistently asleep at this time.

 Possible identities

-The identity of Nakamoto is unknown, but speculations have focussed on various cryptography and computer science experts, mostly of non-Japanese descent.
+Nakamoto's identity is unknown, but speculations have focussed on various cryptography and computer science experts, most of whom are of non-Japanese descent.
+Bitcoiners and cryptographers have suggested various methods by which a person could prove their identity as Nakamoto, such as moving the earliest bitcoins mined or signing a message with the key associated with the first bitcoins.
+On the other hand, a denial of being Nakamoto is very difficult to confirm.